ovokpus/openai-chat-app/README.md

 - OpenAI for providing the incredible GPT models
 - Vercel for seamless deployment infrastructure
 - The React and FastAPI communities for amazing frameworks
+- The AI Makerspace Community for the inspiration and guidance

 ---